 If You Are the Victim of Identity Theft

 - Report the incident to the police immediately.
 If you know where your identification was stolen, that would be the jurisdiction you would have to report it to.
 Insist you be given a complaint number.

 - Report all stolen cards to the issuers immediately and request new cards be issued.
-Follow up with written notification.
+Follow up with a written notification.

 - Notify your bank in the event your checks were stolen and request that your account be closed.

-- In order to prove your innocence, be prepared to fill out affidavits of forgeries for banks, credit grantors and recipients of stolen checks.
+- In order to prove your innocence, be prepared to fill out affidavits of forgeries for banks, credit grantors, and recipients of stolen checks.
 They are joint victims with you and may suffer a financial loss.